Timinator2000/Algorithm_X/04 - your turn/0 1- mrs knuth part I.md

 read all input
-organize input - two main data structures: teacher_availability and students create an instance of your new Solver class for each soution in solver.solve()
+organize input - two main data structures: teacher_availability and students

+create an instance of your new Solver class, passing teacher_availability and students to the constructor

+for each soution in solver.solve()
     for each action in solution
         add the student/instrument to schedule